Head-On (film): Plot

 They live separate private lives but eventually fall in love.
 After Cahit accidentally kills one of Sibel's former lovers when the lover insults her in public, Cahit is sent to prison and Sibel, her infidelity exposed, is disowned by her family.

 While Cahit is in prison, Sibel tells him that she will wait for him and, with nowhere else to stay, goes to Istanbul to her cousin Selma, a single career woman who manages a hotel.
 Sibel takes a job as a maid in Selma's hotel and stays with her, but finding her new life to be restrictive and conventional, leaves Selma's apartment to live with a bartender who offers her drugs and alcohol.
 Eventually, he rapes her when she passes out and throws her out.
 Roaming the streets that night, she is accosted by three men who eventually beat her up.
 One of them stabs her and they leave her for dead.

 Several years later, Cahit travels to Istanbul upon his release from prison, hoping to find Sibel.
 Selma tells him that Sibel is in a relationship and has a daughter.
 Cahit waits in a hotel for Sibel's call.
-It eventually comes, and they meet and make love for a weekend while her boyfriend is on a business trip.
+It eventually comes, and they meet and have sex for a weekend while her boyfriend is on a business trip.
 After their tryst, Cahit asks Sibel to take her daughter and run away with him.
 She agrees but, while packing at home, she hears her husband talking on the phone to her delighted daughter.
 Cahit waits at the bus stop but she never shows up.
 The film ends with Cahit on a bus, presumably traveling to Mersin, the city where he was born.